m1ckyb/Jellyfin-Backup-Restore/README.md

 * `JELLYFIN_VERSION`: currennt Jellyfin version
 * `JELLYFIN_CONFIG_DIR`: absolute path to your Jellyfin config dir
-    * If empty, the script will not backup/restore config
+    * If empty, the script will not backup the config
 * `JELLYFIN_MEDIA_DIR`: absolute path to your media dir
-    * If empty, the script will not backup/restore media
+    * If empty, the script will not backup the media
 * `BACKUP_EXISTING_CONFIG`:
     * `0`: Do not backup the existing config before restoring
     * `1`: Backup the existing config before restoring